neo-project/neo-dev-portal/docs/n3/develop/write/nep11.md

 ### NFT Royalty Standard

-In order for developers to get better royalty benefits from NFT, it is recommended to implement the Royalty standard in the contract.
+To allow developers to receive better royalty benefits from NFTs, it is recommended to implement the Royalty standard in the contract.

-The NFT store can query the royalty price by calling the contract's `RoyaltyInfo` method, at which point the NFT transaction price will be the NFT selling price plus the royalty price.
+The NFT store can query the royalty amount by calling the contract's `RoyaltyInfo` method.
+At this point, the total NFT transaction price will be the NFT selling price plus the royalty amount.

-In this example code, the royalty price is 1/1000th of the NFT's selling price, rounded down, independent of the currency of the transaction.
-If NFT sells for 0.1 GAS, the royalty price is calculated to be 0.0001 GAS (10,000 Datoshi), if NFT sells for 10 NEO, the royalty price is calculated to be 0 NEO.
+In this example code, the royalty fee is 1/1000th of the NFT's selling price, rounded down, regardless of the transaction currency.
+For instance, if the NFT sells for 0.1 GAS, the royalty fee is 0.0001 GAS (10,000 Datoshi).
+If the NFT sells for 10 NEO, the royalty fee is 0 NEO.

 ```csharp
 [Safe]